Aribababa/Python/PageRank/Readme.md

 ![center](https://i.stack.imgur.com/Ucg3W.png)

 The way in which this algorithm is implemented will be algebraically, that is to say matrix calculations.
-Because this probem has a certain mathematical proof of how to see this as eigenvalues problem, I am not gonig to explain it here, but yu can consult it from this link:  ![Understanding PageRank as an eigenvalue problem][https://math.stackexchange.com/questions/1935927/understanding-pagerank-as-an-eigenvalue-problem ]
+Because this probem has a certain mathematical proof of how to see this as eigenvalues problem, I am not gonig to explain it here, but yu can consult it from this link:  [Understanding PageRank as an eigenvalue problem][https://math.stackexchange.com/questions/1935927/understanding-pagerank-as-an-eigenvalue-problem ]

 ## Results